Trojaner/AbpDiscordBot/BlogPost.md

 }
 ```

 How you resolve users is up to you.
 For example, you could add a command like "!link" and redirect to your website with a token.
 Another alternative would be linking the discord account via the website with OpenID Connect.
-After that you could resolve the user with e.g. API and http proxies.
+After that you could resolve the user with an API call to your identity backend.

 Create and register a principal accessor and register it in the application module.
 The principal accessor will allow services and commands to resolve the current ABP user.
 ```c#